© Crown copyright 2018

 HMRC is aware that some PAYE accounts are not showing the latest position.
 This is being investigated urgently and an update will be published here when the issue has been resolved.

-If you believe that your account is incorrect and wish to check the current position, please contact the Employer Helpline.
+If you believe that your account is incorrect and wish to check the current position, contact the Employer Helpline.

-For issues that may affect customers using the Basic PAYE Tools, please see the Basic PAYE Tools Service issues.
+For issues that may affect customers using the Basic PAYE Tools, see the Basic PAYE Tools Service issues.

-For issues that may affect customers using the Online End of Year Expenses and Benefits Service, please see the Online End of Year Expenses and Benefits issues.
+For issues that may affect customers using the Online End of Year Expenses and Benefits Service, see the Online End of Year Expenses and Benefits issues.

 Check availability and issues for other services.